mattermost-community/focalboard/website/site/content/contribute/getting-started/contributions-without-ticket.md

 **Note:** For pull requests greater than 20 lines of code, a `Help Wanted` ticket should be opened by the core team.
 This helps ensure that everything going into the project aligns with a unified vision.
 Core committers who review the PR are entitled to reject it if there isn't a `Help Wanted` ticket and feel it significantly changes behavior or user expectations.

-The best way to discuss opening a `Help Wanted` ticket with the core team is by [starting a conversation in the feature idea forum](https://www.mattermost.org/feature-ideas/) or [opening an issue in the GitHub repository](https://github.com/mattermost/mattermost-server/issues/new).
-Alternatively, don't hesitate to come chat about it in the [Contributors](https://community.mattermost.com/core/channels/tickets) or [Developers](https://community.mattermost.com/core/channels/developers) channels.
+The best way to discuss opening a `Help Wanted` ticket with the core team is by [starting a conversation in Contributors channel](https://community.mattermost.com/core/channels/focalboard) or [opening an issue in the GitHub repository](https://github.com/mattermost/focalboard/issues/new).